BDC Hamburger Icon

 What are the types of internet connections?

-Here are the four most popular internet categories and what you can expect in terms of speed for each one.
+Here are the five most popular internet categories and the speeds you can expect for each.

 • Cable: Cable internet uses the same wiring that delivers cable television to your home.
-The average download speed for cable internet ranges from 10 Mbps to 500 Mbps, while the upload speeds can range from 5 Mbps to 50 Mbps.
-If you’re weighing cable versus DSL, note that cable is much faster, but DSL is less expensive.
+Download speeds typically range from 50 Mbps to 1 Gbps, but some providers offer speeds as high as 6 Gbps in select areas.
+Upload speeds generally top out at 50 Mbps, but they can vary depending on the provider.
+If you’re weighing cable versus DSL, note that cable is much faster, but DSL is often less expensive.

 • Fiber optic: Fiber-optic business internet uses fiber-optic cables instead of copper wires like its cable equivalent.
 Fiber-optic cables use light signals to deliver data to and from your devices.
-Fiber-optic internet can support download and upload speeds between 250 Mbps and 1 gigabit per second (Gbps).
+Download speeds typically range from 100 Mbps to 8 Gbps, and upload speeds are symmetrical, meaning they match download speeds.
+Midanek noted that fiber is the only type of connection that currently offers matched upload and download speeds.

 If you’re debating relying on a mobile hotspot versus satellite internet for remote business connectivity, note that satellite internet is more expensive and isn’t as fast or flexible as a mobile hotspot.